leocrawford/leocrawford.github.io/_posts/2020-03-22-covid-10-technology-and-testing.md

 ---
-layout: post
+layout: default
-title:  "COVID-19: Is there an exit Strategy?
-Why testing and tehcnology might work"
+title:  "COVID-19: Why testing and tehcnology might be an exit strategy"
 ---

 # COVID-19: Is there an exit Strategy?
 Why testing and tehcnology might work.